Social Participation Ontology: community documentation, enhancements and use examples: OPS: the Ontology of Social Participation

 \opsi\ is available online~\cite{owlOSP}.
 To ease navigation of the ontology by interested parties, it is also available in the Webprotege interface~\cite{owlOSPwp}.
-The diagram of \ops\ taxonomic structure is exposed in Figure~\ref{fig:owlCC}.
+The diagram of \ops ' taxonomic structure is exposed in Figure~\ref{fig:owlCC}.

 Upper ontologies usage with \ops\ is under development and should receive a dedicated article, as possibilities should be inspected carefully.
 Pertinent and already used as upper ontologies for \ops\ are \foaf~\cite{foaf} (for linking and describing people and things they do) and \bfo~\cite{bfo} (``designed for use in supporting information retrieval, analysis and integration in scientific and other domains'' as stated on their documentation).
 Properties were not related to upper ontologies as reasonable relations are still being searched for.
-Table~\ref{ospClasses} exposes \ops\ classes and respective upper ontologies classes.
+Upper ontologies classes related to each \ops\ class are also exposed in Table~\ref{ospClasses}.